 Key Highlights

-- Section 80C deduction is are only available under the Old Tax Regime, not under the new tax regime.
+- Section 80C deduction is are not available under the new regime.

 These deductions can significantly reduce taxpayers' taxable income, resulting in substantial tax savings.